Website & blogs © Louis Kraft 2013-2020

 - Last of the Dogmen, directed by Tab Murphy and w/Tom Berenger, Barbara Hershey, Steve Reevis (1995)

 The story centers on the Cheyenne people (seen or not), and although they are mostly shadows for easily three-fifths of the film they are the focus throughout.
-This film has been a major part of my life since before 2011 when I finally signed a contract to research and write a book about the Sand Creek massacre.
-No joke, and I’m as surprised as you, for no later than 2010 if you asked me if I would write a book about the massacre and mutilation of people who thought they were under the protection of the U.S. government I would have laughed in your face.
+This film has been a major part of my life since before 2013 when I finally signed a contract to research and write a book about the Sand Creek massacre.
+No joke, and I’m as surprised as you, for somewhere around 2010 or 2011 if you asked me if I would write a book about the massacre and mutilation of people who thought they were under the protection of the U.S. government I would have laughed in your face.

 Years back I fantasized that she was a guest on a major nighttime talk show and I was an add-on due a book being published and she tore into me for my view on history.
 I challenged her to present proof to backup what she claimed.
 She challenged me to do the same.
 The host enjoyed the fireworks and invited us both back to continue our personal war.
 By the second evening Ms. Hershey had read some of my books and backed away from her less than savory view of me.
 Alas, nothing could happen for by then our history was already fact and couldn’t be rewritten. … I like my history but at times wonder what could have happened if I had turned right instead of left on that long lonely road we all travel.